rcoleworld/reddit-sentiment-analysis/README.md

 feature_words = list(frequency_dist)[:size_of_feature_set]
 ```
 Now that we have the word features of the dataset, we can use these to build the feature sets of each row in our dataset.
-These features sets are dictionaries with the word as the key and a boolean representing whether or not the word is in the row for the value.
+These features sets are dictionaries with the word as the key and a Boolean representing whether or not the word is in the row for the value.
 We do this for all of the words contained in the word features.
-After we do this for every row in our dataset we can now train a forest classifier on these feature sets.
+After we do this for every row in our dataset, we can now train a forest classifier on these feature sets.

 ## Exploration of ML: Random Forests in a Nutshell

-Lets say we have an image with just a solid color.
+Let’s say we have an image with just a solid color.
 This color is a bluish color that looks like it might also be purple.
 We want to know what this color is so we post a poll online so people can vote on the color.
 Most likely the answer with the most votes will be correct.
-This is an odd example but we do see this all of the time online.
-On Chegg, for example the correct answers tend to get more upvotes.
+This is an odd example, but we do see this all of the time online.
+On Chegg, for example, the correct answers tend to get more upvotes.

 Why are we talking about colors?
 Well a random forest works in a similar way.
 A random forest is made up of many decision trees.
 The decision trees in a random forest essentially vote on the classification.
 The answer with the most votes is chosen for the classification.

-These decision trees which make up a random forest are essentially a series of questions.
+These decision trees are essentially comprised of a series of questions.
 Each node in the tree represents a question with each of the two pointers to the next node being the answers to the question.
-Below is an example of this where the tree is representing the decision of what clothes to wear.
+Below is a very simplified example of this where the tree is representing the decision of which clothing item to wear outside.

 ```
 Is it cold outside?